 No comprehensive risk management plan is complete without employee risk factored in.

-HR risk management focuses on the ways in which employees are hired and managed throughout the employee lifecycle and how employees behave in the workplace—to ultimately protect the organization’s operational, financial, and reputational well-being.
+HR risk management focuses on how employees are hired and managed throughout their lifecycle and how they behave in the workplace—ultimately protecting the organization’s operational, financial, and reputational well-being.

 According to the Academy to Innovate HR (AIHR), the most common areas of HR risk include: